instructure/canvas-lms/doc/api/live_events.md

 #### `grade_changed`

 `grade_change` events are posted every time a grade changes.
-These can happen either as the result of a teacher changing a grade in the gradebook or speedgrader, or with a quiz being automatically scored.
+These can happen as the result of a teacher changing a grade in the gradebook or speedgrader, a quiz being automatically scored, or changing an assignment's points possible or grade type.
 In the case of a quiz being scored, the `grade_change` event will be fired as the result of a student turning in a quiz, and the `user_id` in the message attributes will be of the student.
 In these cases, `grader_id` should be null in the body.

 | Field | Description |
 | ----- | ----------- |